hendeavors/support-vo/README.md

 ```

-The value used when creating the value object will be validated.
-An Email Address:
+## The value given to the value object is validated.

+An email address value object:

 ```php
 use Endeavors\Support\VO\EmailAddress;